ibrahimpandor/aws-secure-static-site/README.md

 Every resource in this project was created by Terraform. no buttons in the AWS console was clicked to build the infrastructure.

 ---
+## The Problem & How This Project Solves It

+### The Problem
+Most developers host websites on platforms like Wix, WordPress, or Netlify where someone else manages the infrastructure.
+These platforms hide everything — security, scaling, cost, and architecture decisions are all made for you.
+You have no control and no understanding of what's happening underneath.

+In the real world, companies don't use Wix.
+They host applications on cloud infrastructure that engineers design, build, and secure themselves.
+The #1 cause of cloud data breaches is misconfiguration — developers spinning up cloud resources without understanding security.
+In 2019, a single misconfigured S3 bucket exposed 106 million Capital One customer records.

+### How This Project Solves It
+This project demonstrates how to host a website on AWS the right way — with security built in from the ground up, not added as an afterthought.

+Instead of making an S3 bucket public (the most common and dangerous mistake), this project:
+- Keeps the S3 bucket completely private — direct access returns Access Denied
+- Puts CloudFront in front of S3 as a secure proxy with Origin Access Control
+- Forces all traffic through HTTPS — no unencrypted connections possible
+- Applies least privilege IAM — only this specific CloudFront can read from S3
+- Encrypts all data at rest with AES256
+- Logs every access for a full audit trail

+And critically — every single resource is deployed through Terraform.
+No console clicks.
+No manual configuration that can't be reproduced.
+Infrastructure as Code means the entire setup can be destroyed and rebuilt identically in minutes.

+This is how real cloud engineers build.
+Not click by click — but securely, automatically, and repeatably through code.

+---
 ## Architecture

 **Traffic flow:**